ai4ci/interfacer/cran-comments.md

 This release contains a backward compatible set of usability enhancements including a new `roxygen2` tab for documenting structure of return values.
+And updates to the existing documentation `roclets` when multiple dispatch is used in a function.

 * There are no reverse dependencies.
 * There are no references describing the methods in this package.